cxcxxin/urap_tech_sp16/README.md

 Write down your name at the top of each coding file @author Once you finish a task, append _done at the end of the folder name.
+Update the issue tracking and comment "done" here

 If you are coding in py, you should comment on any additional directions for running the script if it cannot be run directly (meaning pressing command B in sublime is not enough for generating the outputs)